 \subsection{Skein exact sequence}

 To form a resolution cube, we first prove the existence of a skein exact sequence.

-\begin{thm} Let L, c, g be fixed as above.
-Denote the resulting grid diagram for smoothing and singularization at c by $g_r$, $g_s$ and call the corresponding links $L_r$ and $L_s$, respectively.
-Let $O_a$, $O_b$ be marks sharing the same column with the newly formed XX base point, $O_c$, $O_d$ be marks sharing the same row with the newly formed XX base point.
-Then we have the following: \begin{itemize} \item When c is positive, there is an exact sequence:
+\begin{thm} (\cite[Theorem 4.1]{MR2574747}) Let $L$, $c$, and $g$ be fixed as above.
+Denote the resulting grid diagrams for smoothing and singularization at $c$ by $g_r$ and $g_s$, and call the corresponding links $L_r$ and $L_s$, respectively.
+Let $O_a$ and $O_b$ be marks sharing the same column with the newly formed $XX$ base point, and $O_c$ and $O_d$ be marks sharing the same row with the newly formed $XX$ base point.
+Then we have the following: \begin{itemize} \item When $c$ is positive, there is an exact sequence:

-\item When c is negative, there is an exact sequence:
+\item When $c$ is negative, there is an exact sequence:

 \end{itemize}

 \end{thm}